 Included Lists

-Products will be listed by peripheral type (Mouse, Monitor, Keyboard), with a subcategory of manufacturer (ie. Razer, Corsair, Logitech).
+Products will be listed by peripheral type (Mouse, Monitor, Keyboard), with a subcategory of manufacturer (i.e. Razer, Corsair, Logitech).
 The items be listed by price, lowest to highest.
-Items mainly be shown by image, on mouseover, specs will be shown in a small window.
+Items mainly be shown by image, on mouse over, specs will be shown in a small window.
 A menu list will also be presented at the top of the page, for people who wish to navigate through the website in a traditional way.

 Work Plan